vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 permalink: /foundations/Visitors
 ---

-Th vsg::Visitor and vsg::ConstVisitor base classes a variation of the [Visitor Desgin Pattern](https://en.wikipedia.org/wiki/Visitor_pattern) designed specifically for scene graphs.
-The particular challenge for scene graphs is that not only can there be many different types of objects in a scene graph, but how the children should be visited can also vary from node to node, and from visitor to visitor.
-To resolve this the Design Pattern's Object::accept(..)/Viistor::apply() method pairing is extended to include Object::traverse(..) method which is coupled with Visitor taking resonisibility of traversal calling the Ojbect::traverse() method when/where it is approproate.
+The vsg::Visitor and vsg::ConstVisitor base classes are a variation of the [Visitor Desgin Pattern](https://en.wikipedia.org/wiki/Visitor_pattern) designed specifically for scene graphs.
+The particular challenge for scene graphs is that not only can there be many different types of objects in a scene graph, but how the children should be visited can also vary from node to node and from visitor to visitor.

+To resolve this the Design Pattern's Object::accept(..)/Viistor::apply() method pairing is accompanied by a Object::traverse(..) method which is coupled with the Visitor taking resonisibility of traversal calling the Ojbect::traverse() method when/where it is approproate.
+In this section will see how this is implemented, how you write and use your own visitors and advantages that this Visitor Design Pattern variation provides.

 ## vsg::Visitor and vsg::ConstVisitor